Let us first briefly present Plato’s parable of the cave to the question of dream and reality.

 Socrates now asks Glaukon what would happen if you unleashed a prisoner and then forced him to turn around.
 Glaukon said: ‘At first, his eyes would be painfully blinded by the fire.
 The figures would initially appear less real than the shadows on the wall before.
 The prisoner would want to go back to his usual place where he can see more clearly’.

 Socrates then asks what would happen if the freed man were to be brought into sunlight by force.
 Glaukon: ‘Again, he would be the first to be blinded by the sun and he could see nothing.
 But as his eyes slowly got used to the sunlight, dark shapes such as shadows and gradually lighter objects up to the sun itself would become recognizable.
-Ultimately, man would recognize that these are cast shadows and not the originals.
+Ultimately, man would recognize that the formerly seen figures are shadows cast on the wall and not the originals.
 In this state of knowledge, he is enlightened.
 Enlightened, he would want to return to the others to report his findings.
 Since his eyes now have to get used to the darkness again, he cannot initially recognize the shadows and interpret them with the others.
 But after realizing the truth, he wouldn’t want that anymore.
 His fellow prisoners would now perceive him as blind and would not believe him’.

 2 Cor 4,18: So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.